Invocation (The X-Files): Production

 "Invocation" was written by producer David Amann, and marked his fifth script contribution to the series.
-"Invocation" was the first of two episode of The X-Files to be directed by Richard Compton; he would later go on to direct the eighth season episode "Medusa".
+"Invocation" was the first of two episodes of The X-Files to be directed by Richard Compton; he would later go on to direct the eighth season episode "Medusa".
 Although the episode was the fifth aired in the season, it was actually the sixth one filmed, as evidenced by its production number.
 A majority of the episode was filmed in Pasadena, California.
 Many of the extras from the episode auditioned via General Casting, a casting agency.

 In the episode, Doggett is told by a psychic that his very own son was kidnapped and murdered; thus, "Invocation" would mark the first appearance of Luke Doggett, the son of John.
 Luke's story would develop into an arc featuring Doggett trying to find out the truth about his son's murder.
 Robert Patrick noted "['Invocation' started] a very important arc, because you start to see the vulnerability of the Doggett character, what drives him.
 That's where we first realize something's happened to him.
 There's a tragedy that's involved with him."

 The song that Ronald Purnell sang to Billy to keep him quiet and that was featured as a backmasked message on Scully's tape-recorder is a traditional African American lullaby from the American South called "All the Pretty Horses".